 - Reward effort as well as attainment.

 - Learn the hobbies and interests of your students (non-subject related) and ask them about it occasionally.
 You don’t need to be an expert – just listen!

 - Remember, students are children/teenagers and that they may lack the maturity to act calmly in difficult situations.

 - The most important point is do not hold grudges.
 Make every lesson a fresh start for your students.

-Hopefully, your return to the classroom has been a peaceful one thus far – but if things begin to look a little hairy, you can’t go wrong following this advice.
+Hopefully, your return to the classroom has been a peaceful one thus far – but if things begin to look a little hairy, you can’t go wrong following our behaviour management tips.
 Of course, if things escalate, follow the procedure as normal but this should be a good starting point.